Best Cologne for Men

 - Apply bottom to top.
 Start with your wrists, then move up to your neck and behind your ears.
 Just one spritz at each pulse point (point where the blood vessels are near the skin) is more than enough to do the job.

 - Just one will do!
 One spritz per pulse point is enough to do the trick.
-The fragrance will be absorbed into your bloodstream and carried around your body.
 Give it 30 minutes for the base notes to come out, and you'll find you smell beautiful without overdoing it.

 Bonus: Be wary of your deodorant.
 If you use a strong-scented deodorant AND cologne, the two scents could clash.
 If you're going to wear strong cologne, stick with a mild deodorant.

 You may see people doing the "spray and walk through" method of applying cologne.
 It's a foolish way to do it and a waste of cologne!
 You want the particles to cling to your skin, not your clothing.
 Applying directly (either spraying or dabbing) to the pulse points is the best way to ensure maximum fragrance absorption.
 The "spray and walk through" method just spreads the particles in the air and reduces the concentration of the fragrance.
 (Remember, the fragrance particles are oxidized and broken down once exposed to oxygen.
 Spray close to your neck to apply the fragrance before oxidation.)